DA eyes P1.2B for oil palm industry development in Mindanao

 Montecillo revealed their plans during the BARMM Investment and Trade Forum last January 13-14 in Cotabato City, which was initiated under the European Union-funded BAEP-CRESCENT.
 BAEP-CRESCENT stands for the Bangsamoro Agri-Enterprise Program – Creating REsponsible Sustainable Competitive ENTerprises, a project implemented by the European Chamber of Commerce of the Philippines.

-Montecillo said their venture, also made possible with the help of the BAEP-CRESCENT project, will be in partnership with cooperatives formed by Agrarian Reform Beneficiaries (ARBs).
-(Bong S. Sarmiento / MindaNews) CAPTIONOil palm plantations thrive in Datu Hoffer, Maguindanao del Sur.
-MindaNews photo by BONG S. SARMIENTO
+Montecillo said their venture, also made possible with the help of the BAEP-CRESCENT project, will be in partnership with cooperatives formed by Agrarian Reform Beneficiaries.
+(Bong S. Sarmiento / MindaNews)